Code-Institute-Submissions/Samuellevine1-Mile-stone-project/README.md

 -   On some devices the FAQs section looks overly crowded.
     -   A white gap can be seen to the right of the footer and navigation bar as a result.
--   On some mobile devices the navigate bar dosent appear.
+-   On some mobile devices the navigate bar dosen't appear.

 ### GitHub Pages

-The project was deployed to GitHub Pages using the following steps...
+The project was deployed to GitHub Pages using the following steps:

 1. Log in to GitHub and locate the [GitHub Repository](https://github.com/)
 2. At the top of the Repository (not top of page), locate the "Settings" Button on the menu.